The 5 Best Cymbals for Metal (2024)

-Cymbals are such an important part of rock music, particularly metal.
-They help create energy, break any built-up tension, and bring aggression into the genre.
+Cymbals help create energy, break any built-up tension, and bring aggression into metal music.
+Here are some of the best cymbals for metal available.

-My top recommended cymbals for metal are the Sabian AAX range.
+My top recommended cymbals for metal are the Sabian AAX Promo Cymbal Set.
 The one linked here is a four-cymbal pack of Sabian’s classic dark cymbals which work perfectly for metal.

 - 4. Paiste 2002 Classic Crash 18”